 It’s important that you know and understand the answers to these questions before you ever hit the road.
-You could be cited for a traffic violation or even charged with a crime if you let a child ride on the back of your motorcycle.
-And, you could be held financially liable for their injuries if they are hurt in a motorcycle crash.
+Not only could you be cited for a traffic violation if you let a child ride on the back of your motorcycle, but you could even be charged with a crime and face jail time.
+And—as the responsible adult—you could be held financially liable for any injuries or long term care if that child is hurt in a motorcycle crash while riding with you.

-Note that this discussion focuses on the laws applicable to street riding – where the California Vehicle Code applies – not dirt bike or off-road riding.
-Children as young as a few years of age can safely ride off-road with the proper training and equipment, but that’s a topic for another day.
-Let’s focus on what kids can and cannot do on California’s roadways.
+Note that the majority of this discussion will focus on the laws applicable to street riding – where the California Vehicle Code applies – not dirt bike or off-road riding.
+Children as young as a few years of age can safely ride off-road with the proper training and equipment—especially on properly designed off-road vehicles.

 In California, in order to get a motorcycle operator’s license, a person must have:

-There may be exceptions for private roads but any private lot “open to the public” (such as at shopping malls) may still fall under the jurisdiction of state traffic laws.
+These restrictions may not apply on privately owned property.
+Indeed, there may be exceptions for private roads (such as camp roads, roads owned by a road association, individual driveways, etc.) but any private lot “open to the public” (such as at shopping malls) may still fall under the jurisdiction of state traffic laws.

 In section 27800 of the California Vehicle Code (CVC) there is a requirement concerning the necessary equipment any motorcycle must have before the rider can hit the road with a passenger on the back of the bike.